 The infamous Boston winters are quickly approaching and we all must begin our preparations for the brisk and frosty -30 degree weather.
-Yesterday we griped about the lack of snow and 40 degree weather, but you can’t just wait around for the 40 feet of snow that will bombard Boston each week come January.
+You can’t just wait around for the 40 feet of snow that will bombard Boston each week come January.
 To help you stay sane, warm, and not dead, here are the 5 things we all need to do before we enter the arctic tundra we call BU.

 5.)
 Buy a fracket… or 2… or 50: